 Across most of the continent, there is no formal banking or financial infrastructure in rural areas, due to the high cost of rolling out banking infrastructure.
 Even those in urban areas are priced out of more developed financial services such as credit and insurance.

-African banks have, in a way, admitted their own infrastructure failures by leaving the rollout of mobile money services mostly to mobile operators.
 This is in sharp contrast to developed economies, where traditional banks and institutions have a broad presence, and the majority of consumers are able to get loans or purchase insurance.
 There, fintech is about disrupting these markets to offer better services at lower cost.
 In most of Africa, it is disrupting nothing at all at this point, because financial services still remain inaccessible to many in the lower and middle-income segments.

 Banks have, in a way, admitted their own failure in building sufficient and accessible infrastructure by leaving the rollout of mobile money services mostly to mobile network operators.
 These mobile wallets are functioning as bank accounts in most cases.
 They offer better services at lower cost and this means there is likely to never be a need for most Africans to adopt traditional banking services.
 The products that traditional banks have to offer are not relevant to these unserved or under-served customers.